-- (4) To ensure academic freedom, freedom of scientific inquiry, and the free distribution of ideas, "University Asylum" is recognized. - (5) University Asylum covers every area of the universities, and prohibits any intervention in these areas by state forces without an invitation or the permission of the competent organ of the university, as outlined below. - (6) (a) The organ has three members, and consists of the rector or his legal deputy, a representative of the teaching/research faulty, and a representative of the students.
+- (4) To ensure academic freedom, freedom of scientific inquiry, and the free distribution of ideas, "University Asylum" is recognized. - (5) University Asylum covers every area of the universities, and prohibits any intervention in these areas by state forces without an invitation or the permission of the competent organ of the university, as outlined below...

-- (b) The representative of the faculty and his or her substitute must be members of the University Senate and elected by the whole body of the faculty who are members of the Senate.
-The representative of the students and his or her substitute must be members of the Senate and elected by the whole student body that are members of the Senate. - (c) This organ can make decisions only if all three members agree unanimously.
-In the case of non-agreement an extraordinary meeting of the Senate on the same day shall take place, in order to make a decision.
-The final decision can only be valid of a two-thirds majority are in support. - (7) Intervention by state forces without the permission of the competent organ of the university is allowed only if flagrant felonies or flagrant crimes against human life are being committed. - (8) Those in violation of the provisions of paragraph (5) on University Asylum shall be punished with at least six months sentence, but only after being officially accused by the Senate or the competent organ outlined in paragraph (6). - Law on the Structure and Operation of Higher Education Institutions, law 1268/1982, article 2(4)-(8), repealed 2011.
+- (7) Intervention by state forces without the permission of the competent organ of the university is allowed only if flagrant felonies or flagrant crimes against human life are being committed. - (8) Those in violation of the provisions of paragraph (5) on University Asylum shall be punished with at least six months sentence, but only after being officially accused by the Senate or the competent organ outlined in paragraph (6). - Law on the Structure and Operation of Higher Education Institutions, law 1268/1982, article 2(4)-(8), repealed 2011.